Atomic69420/anti-combatlog/README.md

 - disablekillmessageonclog: disable the death message when a player is killed via the usage of commands.
 - disabletridentsincombat: disable the use of tridents via teleporting the player back to their last location and removing their riptide if maxtridentusesincombat is exceeded.
 - maxtridentusesincombat: max amount of times a player can use their trident in combat before getting their riptide removed.
-- disablepearlsincombat: disable the use of ender pearls in combat by canceling the use of it.
+- disablepearlsincombat: disable the use of ender pearls in combat.
+- disableelytrasincombat: disable the use of elytras in combat.